 Universal design is a proactive approach to inclusion first adopted in architecture.
 Recognizing that environments designed for able-bodied people often created obstacles for others, architects began to design ramps, automatic doors, and wider bathroom stalls to allow access for people with physical disabilities.
 The idea was soon applied in K-12 education for a wide range of disabilities and most recently to higher education and workplaces.

-There are many approaches to universal design.
+There are many approaches to universal design for learning (UDL).
 The Disabilities, Opportunities, Internetworking, and Technology Center at the University of Washington is a great source of information.
 Another helpful organization is CAST which provides a framework focused on providing multiple routes to student engagement, providing multiple modalities for representing new information, and alternative ways for students to demonstrate what they have learned.